Enrico Bomba: Personal life and death

-Bomba then had an affair with Jayne Mansfield in Italy in 1962, while she was married to Mickey Hargitay.
+Bomba had an affair with Jayne Mansfield in Italy in 1962, while she was married to Mickey Hargitay.
 Subsequently he married voice actress Germana Dominici.
 They had a daughter, Federica Bomba.
 His father-in-law was film and voice actor Arturo Dominici.

-Enrico Bomba predeceased Dominici.
+Enrico Bomba died on 1 November 1995, at the age of 73.
+Dominici died on 3 January 2024, at the age of 77.